inovex/elements/doc/framework-integration/vue-instructions.md

 ### 3) Use the Components

-You can now use the components in your Vue.js project the same way as you would use any native HTML element.
+You can now use the components in your Vue.js project in the same way you would use any native HTML element.
-Here is an example of how to use an inovex element in your Vue.js template

-To help you getting started, we created a simple todo app where you can get in touch and play around:
+To help you getting started, we created a simple todo app for you to play around with:

 <iframe width="100%" height="600px" src="https://stackblitz.com/edit/ino-elements-vue-example?embed=1&file=index.js" />